LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ### 4. Set Up Hyperparameter Tuning Job
 Next, we'll configure and launch a hyperparameter tuning job using SageMaker's XGBoost algorithm.

 #### Workflow
 1.  **Configure Hyperparameters**:
-    -   Define the range of hyperparameters (e.g., `eta`, `max_depth`) for tuning.
+    -   Define a set of hyperparameter ranges that will be tuned using SageMaker.
+These include parameters like `eta` (learning rate), `min_child_weight`, `alpha` and `max_depth`.
+    -   Set the resource limits and specify that the objective is to maximize the area under the curve (AUC) for validation data.
 2.  **Specify Training Job**:
-    -   Configure the input data, algorithm, and resources for the training job.
+    -   Specify the training algorithm (XGBoost), input data (from S3), and the resource attr(instance type, count, and storage) for the training job.
+    -   Set a stopping condition to ensure the training job doesn't run indefinitely and define static hyperparameters like `eval_metric` and `objective`.
 3.  **Launch Hyperparameter Tuning**:
-    -   Start the tuning job to find the optimal model parameters.
+    -   Use the SageMaker API to launch the hyperparameter tuning job, which will train multiple models and return the best one based on the defined metric (`validation:auc`).

 ```
 from time import gmtime, strftime, sleep
 from sagemaker.image_uris import retrieve